appcelerator-archive/ti.magtek/documentation/index.md

 ### Step 3: Rebuild your application

 * Clean the application project
-* Build the application -- the info.plist file will be copied into the 'build/iphone' folder for you each time that the application is built
+* Build the application -- the Info.plist file will be copied into the 'build/iphone' folder for you each time that the application is built

 ## Accessing the Ti.Magtek Module